-Mole Ploughing is a fast-effective way to install long run cable with minimal disruption.
+Mole ploughing is a fast and effective way to install long run cable with minimal disruption.

 The mole plough cuts a slot in the ground raising the soil slightly upwards on both sides, the machine pulls the cable in and lays it in behind.
 A digger generally follows up behind tidying the small excavation rip line.

-Our Ditch Witch HT 185 features a 185hp turbocharged diesel engine and has independently- driven walking steel tracks.
-The chain trencher attachment digs to 2.1m and the plough reaches 1.2m depths.
+Our Ditch Witch HT185 features a 185-horsepower turbo-charged diesel engine and has independently driven walking steel tracks.